(03) 9455 0822 After Hours (existing clients only): (03) 9483 7940. Contact Palliative Care Advice on 1800 360 000 for general information

 Advance Care Planning is particularly important for people who are older and are frail, or people who have a chronic illness, multiple diseases, an early cognitive impairment, or are approaching their end of life.

 An Advance Care Plan may involve appointing a Medical Treatment Decision Maker (MTDM) and completing an Advance Care Directive (ACD).
-An ACD answers the question, ‘What would I want to happen if I couldn’t speak for myself?’
-It can also provide reassurance that, should the situation arise, loved ones will know wishes and how to speak and act on behalf of their loved one.
+An ACD answers, ‘What would I want to happen if I couldn’t speak for myself?’
+It can also provide reassurance that, should the situation arise, loved ones will know their wishes and how to speak and act on behalf of their loved one.

 Banksia Palliative Care Social Workers can: